thogiti/thogiti.github.io/_posts/2025-02-25-Choosing-Right-DA-Layer-Celestia-Polygon-Avail-Eigen.md

   - ~10-minute finality wait to confirm no withheld data (fraud-proof window).
   - No *direct* Ethereum enforcement (unless bridging solutions mature).

-> Note on Data Retention: In Celestia, full nodes store data on-chain, but older data might eventually be pruned beyond a certain challenge window.
-Light nodes only need block headers plus random sampling to confirm new blocks.
-Archival nodes can keep older data if needed for extended verification.

 ## Projects Using Celestia
 Celestia only launched its mainnet in late 2023, but several projects are already building on it.